- Antiphospholipid syndrome - a dangerous autoimmune reactions

 - Neurological symptoms

-example, chronic headaches, dementia and seizures that may occurdue to the fact that blood clots penetrate into some part of the brain.
+example, chronic headaches, dementia and seizures that may occurdue to the fact that blood clots penetrate into some part of t

 Some patients on the hands and knees rash, pattern reminiscent of the network.